openshift/microshift/packaging/images/components/README.md

 build each image.

-Each component source code is extracted into the `src` directory, the references are extracted from the specific OKD release, and for components not being part of OKD the `repo` and `commit` files should exist (except for the base image) (see flannel for an example).
+Each component source code is extracted into the `src` directory, the references are extracted from the specific OCP release, and for components not being part of OCP the `repo` and `commit` files should exist (except for the base image) (see flannel for an example).

 In addition, each component can have: